 However, video surveillance tapes shown to jurors forced arresting Missoula Police officers Ryan Ludemann and Duncan Crawford to admit on the stand that they had falsified the arrest report and gave false testimony during the trial.
-It also came out during that trial that Officer Ludemann has history of lying while on the job.
+It also came out during that trial that Officer Ludemann has a history of lying while on the job.
 Ludemann once cited a woman for driving with a suspended license based on an accusation made by his own wife, despite the fact that he never actually saw the woman driving.
-Driving with a suspended licenses carries a minimum 48 hours in jail.
+Driving with a suspended license carries a minimum of 48 hours in jail.
 Ludemann wrote in his official report that he saw the woman driving but that he “lost her in traffic.”
-He then lied to his superiors to try to cover-up his lies.
+He then lied to his superiors to try to cover up his lies.
 He admitted to all of that during the Fish trial.

 After hearing that testimony and after watching video surveillance tapes that proved that Ludemann and Crawford were lying, it took the jury of four women and eight men less than two hours to find Fish not guilty of rape.